Everything you need to know about Hiking The Short Inca Trail

 Getting to Machu Picchu is a journey in itself.
 Taking the trains, with panoramic views is a great option but there are more challenging routes.

 The Inca Trail is a well known hike that takes four days to complete.
-I did not have the luxury of this time, so I found a two-day version.
+My two-week itinerary did not have the luxury of this time, so I found a two-day version.
 The two-day Inca Trail involves six to eight hours of hiking, passing the Inca sight of Wiñay Wayna and ending at the Sun Gate above Machu Picchu.
 It’s followed by a night in a hotel and a day exploring the ruins of Machu Picchu with the option of climbing Huayna Picchu.

 In this guide I’ll go over my experience and provide all the details and tips required for this hike.
 I’ve also included contributions from fellow travel bloggers who have conquered the traditional four-day Inca Trail pilgrimage and the Salkantay Trek.